GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

 ``EXTNAME = EXTRADATA`` and an ``EXTVER`` that matches the slice's ``EXTVER``, in this case is would be ``1``.

-..
-TODO: Need to revisit below after working on tables section
+.. todo:: Need to revisit below after working on tables section

 Represent a table as a FITS binary table in an ``AstroData`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^